jsa-research/limbus-buildgen/README.md

 <a name="roadmap"></a>
 ## Roadmap

-#### Planned for a 0.5 version
+#### Planned for 0.5.0-beta
-This release is intended to streamline the user experience and produce a done release that is not fully feature-complete.
+This release is intended to streamline the user experience, stabilize the Javascript API and produce a done release that is not fully feature-complete.
 It will take the project from an alpha phase into beta.

 * Provide future proofed Javascript API
-* Complete documentation
+* Modify makefile generator so that makefiles make use of make's "implicit variables" to allow changing them through environment variables
+* Standardize on a `host` property that can support build hosts, compilers, target hosts and architectures
+* Add configuration property to add/remove debug information during compilation
+* Change shared library suffix to .dylib on darwin to reflect the actual library type generated
+* Remove `/link` from CL linker commands and make user add it themselves to give more flexibility in which flags can be set

+##### Towards 0.9.0-beta
+This release will complete the continuous integration setup to make sure all features are tested properly.

+* Make sure GCC is tested against on OS X when running on CI
+* Compile against x86 on CI builds
+* Make CI scripts build the executable against the correct compiler and architecture
+* Continuous integration for all supported targets
+* Convert integration tests to acceptance tests using Gherkin syntax
+* Look into installing node and npm versions through npm itself

+##### Towards 1.0.0
+This release will implement the rest of the features to reach feature completeness.

+* Add sub-configurations that override properties when activated through command line options
+* Override all configuration properties using flags
+* Autoconf & Automake support
+* A Visual Studio project generator
+* Enable compilation of both shared libraries and dynamically loaded modules on darwin.
+(See http://stackoverflow.com/a/2339910/3636255)
 * Create release bundled with dependencies
-* Override all configuration properties using flags
-* Provide configuration overrides for when different arguments are passed
-* Modify makefile generator so that makefiles make use of make's "implicit variables"
-* Make sure GCC is tested against on OS X when running on CI
-* Make sure compilation for x86 and x64 work
-* Figure out debug/release builds
+* Release on Homebrew

-##### Planned for a 0.6 release
+##### Planned for 1.1.0
 This release will implement cross compilation to mobile devices.

-* Autoconf support
-* Cross compilation to iOS
+* Implement cross compilation support for iOS with host `darwin-ndk-ios`
-* Cross compilation to Android
+* Implement cross compilation support for Android with hosts `linux-ndk-android`, `darwin-ndk-android` and `win32-ndk-android`
+* Add architectures as appropriate

-##### Planned for a 0.7 release
+##### Planned for 1.2.0
 This release will implement cross compilation to web browsers through Emscripten.

-* Emscripten compiler support

-##### Planned for a 0.8 release
-This release will implement the rest of the features to make it feature-complete.

-* A Visual Studio project generator

-##### Towards a 1.0 release
-This release will stabilize the project to make it ready for production.

-* Continuous integration for all supported targets
+* Implement cross compilation support for asm.js with hosts `linux-emcc-asmjs`, `darwin-emcc-asmjs` and `win32-emcc-asmjs`

 ##### Further into the future
 Features which aren't needed for feature-completeness but are nice to have.